LogoiLab/DirChat/Source/Windows/XAML/README.md

 DirChat XAML Files
 =
 These files are special xml files used to define all of the controls for a window or window system.
-DirChat uses these files so that the `Show-<windowname>.psm1` file for each window doesent get grossly large.
+DirChat uses these files so that the `Show-WindowName.psm1` file for each window doesn't get grossly large.

 >You can safely ignore these if you aren't interested in the nitty-gritty window sizing and styling.